lmendiboure/5G-Course/Docker/ReadME.md

 *Note 1: To install Docker on your machine, you could use the following procedure: https://docs.docker.com/engine/install/ubuntu/.*

-*Note 2; Alternatively you could also use the procedure in this `install.sh` script, but it is not guaranteed that it will work as expected...*
+*Note 2; Alternatively you could also use the procedure in this `install_docker.sh` script, but it is not guaranteed that it will work as expected...*

 *Note 3: You could have to use `sudo` to use the different docker commands used in this practical exercise*